MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ## Handle time values

 Parse a datetime string as returned from Twitter API.
-Tweepy does not do any logic here, so we convert it into a datetime object to make it more useful.
+Tweepy does not do any logic here, so we convert a string into a timezone-aware datetime object to make it more useful for calculations and representations.

 ```python
 import datetime